BOWLING GREEN

 What is on the ballot?

-A 0.75% increase in traditional income tax.
-This continuing income tax levy will support the day-to-day operations of the district.
+A five-year 0.75% increase in traditional income tax to support the day-to-day operations of the district.

 How much will the income tax levy cost someone with a $50,000 income?